TMTM

 Branson, Missouri

 Branson is another community that transforms each winter with miles of drive-through light displays and decorations in nearly every shop door.
-One of the most popular seasonal offerings is An Old Time Christmas at Silver Dollar City, during which the theme park becomes a Christmas wonderland with 6.5 million lights and 80 themed Christmas trees.
+One of the most popular seasonal offerings is An Old Time Christmas at Silver Dollar City, during which the theme park becomes a Christmas wonderland with 6.5 million lights and scores of themed Christmas trees.
 The park typically attracts throngs of visitors during the holiday season with its variety of events.

 ©TripAdvisor